Guide to Research

 To research the collection online, visit http://www.library.ca.gov/.
 Click the “Main Catalog” link, and then enter your search criteria.
 For a general overview of catalogued items (primarily books), search for the “Subject” of “Haiku, American” or search for the “Keyword” of “American Haiku Archives” as in this example:

 As of January 1, 2008 the American Haiku Archives included approximately 2,313 indexed records.
 Many of these records, such as magazines, include multiple items.
 Please note that the library receives new haiku materials regularly, and recent donations may not be archived and catalogued immediately (due to the painstaking archival process).
 In addition, items such as papers, letters, or nonbibliographical items may not be listed in certain online catalogs.
 Visit our Sample Searches page for more detailed instructions and examples of what your search results might look like.

 If you wish to visit the archives, you may want to contact the California State Library to inquire about research procedures.
 Please see the library staff contact list or contact a member of the American Haiku Archives advisory board for advice.
-Gary Kurutz, as the principal librarian in charge of special collections (including the American Haiku Archives), is the best person to ask for guidance on visiting the archives and conducting your research.
+Michael Dolgushkin, as the principal librarian in charge of special collections (including the American Haiku Archives), is the best person to ask for guidance on visiting the archives and conducting your research.

 What you can expect at the library

 To visit the American Haiku Archives, go to the Library and Courts II Building at 900 “N” Street (at the corner of 9th and “N” streets).
 If street parking is not available, a convenient place to park is under Macy’s on L Street.
 Additional directions and parking details are available at California State Library web site or on our Archive Location page.